Skip to main content

 4 mentions Positive Neutral Negative

-• “Seasonal events, collaborations with obscure franchises, in-game currency, microtransactions, unlock cars, unlock parts; you can't win by just playing the game.
-There's barely any game at all, everything is tied to in-game currency.”
+• “Seasonal events, collaborations with obscure franchises, in-game currency, microtransactions, unlocking cars and parts—you can't win just by playing the game.
+There's barely any game at all; everything is tied to in-game currency.”

-• “SC games have shown a repeat pattern of unethically dumping other people's work onto Steam as a cheap, nasty cash grab, either through this account or through closely linked/alternate accounts.”
+• “SC jogos have shown a repeated pattern of unethically dumping other people's work onto Steam as cheap, nasty cash grabs, either through this account or closely linked alternate accounts.”

-• “They're all written in either Russian or broken English, appear at almost exactly the same time, very shortly after the game launched on Steam, all have a direct Steam purchase of the game, and the accounts are used consistently to write fake reviews for asset flips and other cash grabs/scams.”
+• “They're all written in either Russian or broken English, appear almost exactly at the same time shortly after the game launched on Steam, have a direct Steam purchase of the game, and the accounts are used consistently to write fake reviews for asset flips and other cash grabs/scams.”

 • replayability